adafruit/adafruit-io-node/README.md

 });
 ```

-You can also get a specific feed by ID, key, or name.
+You can also get a specific feed by ID, key, or name by using the `aio.feeds(id, cb)` method.

 ```js
 aio.feeds('Test Feed Two', function(err, feed) {